Chill-Astro/CalcX-11/README.md

 Calculator by Chill-Astro : A Simple Calculator with Scripted Actions.
 Made for Windows 11!

 So, it's just like any other Calculator.
-But what's different it Scripted Actions!
+But what makes it different is Scripted Actions!
 Ok what's this?
 Well, you give inputs on a specefic action, and get a output!
 For example : Heron's Formula Page will input the sides of a triangle and give you the Area!
 And now this is the Start of this GUI app, and it will expand further with more actions!
 Multiple Functions have been packed into a nice GUI.
 Available for both Windows 11 and WIndows 10.